hofstadter-io/studios-docs/content/getting-started/creating-an-app.md

 System:   running
 ```

 your application is running.

-Now run:
+Now we can create some initial data with:

 ```
 hof db seed
 ```

-to create the initial database.
 Once this is complete,
 you can follow the link to use your app.